Today’s ‘Muslin’

 Muslin-like items sold in markets today

-The jamdanis of the late 20th and early 21st centuries are rarely high count cotton and are often mixed with silk – sometimes 100% silk.
-These jamdanis are admittedly beautifully made and the designs are intricate but they are a far cry from the muslin jamdanis of the past.
+The jamdanis of the late 20th and early 21st centuries have rarely been of high-count cotton, and though beautifully made they are a far cry from the muslin jamdanis of the past.